-Subject: Design Verification Statement 4m for 2- and 3-bedroom apartments 4.
-The width of cross-over or cross-through apartments are at least 4m internally to avoid deep narrow apartment layouts Achieved Design Guidance Access to bedrooms, bathrooms and laundries is separated from living areas minimising direct openings between living and service areas Achieved All bedrooms allow a minimum length of 1.5m for robes Achieved The main bedroom of an apartment or a studio apartment should be provided with a wardrobe of a minimum 1.8m long, 0.6m deep and 2.1m high Achieved Apartment layouts allow flexibility over time, design solutions may include: • dimensions that facilitate a variety of furniture arrangements and removal • spaces for a range of activities and privacy levels between different spaces within the apartment • dual master apartments • dual key apartments Note: dual key apartments which are separate but on the same title are regarded as two sole occupancy units for the purposes of the Building Code of Australia and for calculating the mix of apartments • room sizes and proportions or open plans (rectangular spaces (2:3) are more easily furnished than square spaces (1:1)) • efficient planning of circulation by stairs, corridors and through rooms to maximise the amount of usable floor space in rooms Achieved.
+1 4m for 2- and 3-bedroom apartments The width of cross-over or cross-through apartments are at least 4m internally to avoid deep narrow apartment layouts Achieved Design Guidance Access to bedrooms, bathrooms and laundries is separated from living areas minimising direct openings between living and service areas Achieved All bedrooms allow a minimum length of 1.5m for robes Achieved The main bedroom of an apartment or a studio apartment should be provided with a wardrobe of a minimum 1.8m long, 0.6m deep and 2.1m high Achieved Apartment layouts allow flexibility over time, design solutions may include: dimensions that facilitate a variety of furniture arrangements and removal spaces for a range of activities and privacy levels between different spaces within the apartment dual master apartments dual key apartments Note: dual key apartments which are separate but on the same title are regarded as two sole occupancy units for the purposes of the Building Code of Australia and for calculating the mix of apartments room sizes and proportions or open plans (rectangular spaces (2:3) are more easily furnished than square spaces (1:1)) efficient planning of circulation by stairs, corridors and through rooms to maximise the amount of usable floor space in rooms Achieved.
 Dual key apartments not provided.
 Objective 4E-1 Apartments provide appropriately sized private open space and balconies to enhance residential amenity Achieved.
 Refer to UNIT TYPES PLAN;FLOOR PLANS GROUND (L1); L2;L3 YES Design Criteria 1.
-All apartments are required to have primary balconies as follows Achieved Dwelling Minimum Minimum depth type area depth d to the balcony area is 1m N/A 2.
-For apartments at ground level or on a podium or similar structure, a private open space is provided instead of a balcony.
-It must have a minimum area of 15m2 and a minimum depth of 3m.
-Achieved Increased communal open space should be provided where the number or size of balconies are reduced.
-N/A st Storage areas on balconies is additional to the minimum balcony size.
+All apartments are required to have primary balconies as follows Achieved Dwelling typeMinimum areaMinimum depthStudio apartments4m2-1 bedroom apartments8m22m2 bedroom apartments10m22m3+ bedroom apartments12m22.4m The minimum balcony depth to be counted as contributing to the balcony area is 1m N/A balcony.
+It must have a minimum area of 15m2 and a Achieved structure, a private open space is provided instead of a Achieved N/A